auberginehill/get-windows-10-lock-screen-wallpapers/README.md

                 <li>
                     <h5>Parameter <code>-Output</code></h5>
                     <p>with aliases <code>-Path</code>, <code>-Destination</code> and <code>-OutputFolder</code>.
 Specifies the primary folder, where the acquired new images are to be saved, and defines the default location to be used with the <code>-Log</code> parameter (<code>spotlight_log.csv</code>), and also sets the parent directory for the <code>-Subfolder</code> parameter.
 The default save location for the horizontal (landscape) wallpapers is "<code>$($env:USERPROFILE)\Pictures\Wallpapers</code>", which will be used, if no value for the <code>-Output</code> parameter is defined in the command launching Get-Windows10LockScreenWallpapers.
 For the best results in iterative usage of Get-Windows10LockScreenWallpapers, the default value should remain constant and be set according to the prevailing conditions (at line 18).</p>
                     <p>The value for the <code>-Output</code> parameter should be a valid file system path pointing to a directory (a full path of a folder such as <code>C:\Windows</code>).
 In case the path includes space characters, please enclose the path in quotation marks (single or double).
 If the <code>-Output</code> parameter value seems to point to a non-existing directory, the script will ask, whether the user wants to create the folder or not.
 This query can be bypassed by using the <code>-Force</code> parameter.
-It's not mandatory to write <code>-Output</code> in the get Windows 10 lock screen wallpapers command to invoke the <code>-Output</code> parameter, as is shown in the Examples below.</p>
+It's not mandatory to write <code>-Output</code> in the get Windows 10 lock screen wallpapers command to invoke the <code>-Output</code> parameter, as is described in the Examples below.</p>
                 </li>
             </ul>
         </td>